 Unfortunately, the evidence suggests not.

-Like marauding pirates, we have mercilessly plundered from our environment.
+Like marauding pirates, we have mercilessly plundered our environment.
 We have used and abused what it has freely offered us.
 Our actions have been and continue to be such that we take and exploit to the point of obliteration and extinction.

 Why would we have ever suspected anything else?